-Once a family has signed a contract to enroll a student, the school expects the family to honor the contract to pay tuition in full, regardless of circumstances and regardless of when the student withdraws.
+Once a family has signed a contract to enroll a student, the school expects the family to honor the contractual obligation to pay tuition due in full, regardless of circumstances and regardless of when the student withdraws.
 The school makes financial commitments based on the enrollment numbers and can face financial hardships when tuition contracts are not honored.

 However, there are limited circumstances in which the school will consider a release from further financial obligations indicated in the tuition contract.
-Please note that a release from the tuition contract does not necessarily qualify a family for a refund of tuition paid.
-Information about a possible refund of tuition paid is included below.